 On February 2nd the World Wetlands Day is celebrated.

 We too live in a wet area.
-Not because we live in the Italy greenest valley, the Valsesia, and it often rains.
+Not because we live in the greenest valley in Italy, Valsesia, with its rainy climate.
 Our territory is rich in lakes and streams and also in rice fields.

-The World Wetlands Day was established to raise awareness and remember the urgent need to defend these areas and their important role.
+The World Wetlands Day was established to raise awareness and remind us of urgent need to protect these areas and their important role.
 Role not only important but fundamental for migratory species and for the economic activities that these areas support: fishing, tourism, agriculture.

 The day was established in 1997 but the intergovernmental treaty on the conservation and management of these ecosystems was ratified on February 2nd, 1971 in Iran.
 The Ramsar Convention originated from a group of countries, scientific institutions and international organizations.